 Most folks at Work: workshops

 Inspired by the Brooklyn-based workshops led by the poet Jayson P. Smith, Most Folks At Work is a recurring writing workshop series based in St. Louis.
 These workshops respond to an apparent need for community-based workshops that make space for the wealth of St. Louis-area poets and writers who want serious encounters and dialogue for their work, but for whom the structures and environs of university pedagogy may not be convenient or healthy.

 Most Folks At Work is intended for adult writers who have previous workshop experience, an active practice of reading / engaging poetry, familiarity with basic terms and craft elements of poetry, and some degree of comfort giving and receiving critical feedback on their art.
-(A workshop intended to introduce these fundamentals may be launched at a later date.)
-Please find more info below on workshops that may interest you.
+A workshop intended to introduce these fundamentals may be launched at a later date.

 Most folks frame: